edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 but consider the contingencies that lead you to one word over the others.
 The set of choices also work to form a type of musical chord, where the multiple possibilities exist in potential, at the same time.
-However, when reading aloud, as Carpenter does [here], you are compelled to choose for the narrative to flow.
+However, when reading aloud, as Carpenter does [here], you are compelled to choose for the words to flow.

 Computer programs can automatically unlock the various possibilities and dynamically collapse them into a choice as the page is assembled--like the text